 "The objects of local government are:

 to promote social and economic development. to promote a safe and healthy environment".

-e principles are further developed in the National Environmental Management Act 1998 (Act 107 of 1998), nended.
+principles are further developed in the National Environmental Management Act 1998 (Act 107 of 1998), nended.

-Sect ion 156
+Secti ion 156

-Powe ers and functions of municipalities
+Powe rs and functions of municipalities

-) A Municipality has executive authority in respect of, and has the right to the local government matter listed rt B of Schedule 4 and Part B of Schedule 5.
+A Municipality has executive authority in respect of, and has the right to the local government matter listed it B of Schedule 4 and Part B of Schedule 5.

-Part B of Schedule 5 relating to Solid Waste Management:
+Part E 3 of Schedule 5 relating to Solid Waste Management:

 Refuse removal

 Refuse dumps

 Solid waste disposal